-We can finally merge previous numerical analyses and confront energy efficiency, given by (7), and optimal goodput, given by (8), for all devices under the above assumptions.
+We can finally merge previous numerical analyses and confront energy efficiency, given by (9), and optimal goodput, given by (10), for all devices and under the aforementioned assumptions.
 To this aim, we plot in the same figure the energy efficiency for the configuration that maximises goodput given an SNR value vs. the obtained goodput, with the results being depicted in Fig. 4.
 We next discuss the main findings from the figure.